 Be honest with yourself.
 No one will know what you are writing down except you and Spirit.
 Since Spirit already knows these things there is nothing to hide.
 The more honest you are the better you will feel afterward.

 Gather up enough slips of paper to write out one or two sentences for each issue.
 You could even go so far as choosing specific colors of paper to represent the feelings associated with each issue.

 You will need a fireproof dish, or fireplace, fire pit, even your BBQ will work.
 You have to be able to retrieve the ashes when you’re finished.
 (Always use caution when working with open flame.
 Use common sense and keep a fire extinguisher handy!)

-Doing on issue at a time, focus on how it makes you feel.
-You may have painful memories brought to the surface.
+Working with one issue at a time, focus on how it makes you feel.
+You painful memories may surface.
 (I recommend that if you suffer from PTSD or any other mental health issue, you should seek medical advice to assist you in dealing with your issues.
-Spells do not replace therapy or medicine.
+Spells do not replace therapy or medical help.
 I will get to this topic in the last part of this series of posts.)

 Once you know how you feel about the issue, write out a sentence or two describing in detail the problem and how you feel about it.
 On the back of the paper write the words: “I release this negative energy.
 So it is.”
-You can use something similar to this is your own words if you wish.
+You can use something similar to this in your own words.
 It just has to communicate that this energy will no longer be within you.

 Once the fire has died out and it is safe to retrieve the ashes, take the ashes into the woods and bury them.
 Leave and do not look back.

 A variation of this ritual is one of forgiveness.
 Instead of writing out the negative emotions, write of your forgiveness.
 Forgive yourself, people, loved ones.
 Forgiveness does not mean you condone the behaviour, it simply means that you will not allow the negative energy to rule your emotions.
 It also doesn’t mean you need to let the person back in to your life.
 It just allows you to release the energy.